 Withdrawal Restrictions and Penalties on Interest Earning Accounts.

 It is the Bank’s policy to permit Accountholders to withdraw funds from all Accounts, other than certificate of deposit Accounts, upon request.
-Federal law requires, however, that the Bank reserve the right to require at least seven (7) days’ (including large cash withdrawals) prior notice of withdrawals or transfers from any interest earning account other than a certificate of deposit Account.
+Federal law requires that the Bank reserve the right to require at least seven (7) days’ written prior notice of withdrawals or transfers from savings accounts and NOW accounts.
 The Bank may limit daily cash withdrawals.
 A fee may apply to shipments of special cash orders.
-Additionally, “money market” Accounts are limited to not more than six withdrawals or transfers to another Account in the name of the Accountholder at the Bank, per month, of which not more than three such withdrawals may be payable to third parties by means of an Accountholder’s check or debit card.
+Additionally, savings accounts (including money market deposit accounts) are limited to not more than six withdrawals or transfers to another Account in the name of the Accountholder at the Bank, per month.
 A penalty, as provided in the Bank’s Schedule of Fees, may be charged to the Accountholder if these limits are violated.
-For Accounthholders who continue to exceed these limits on more than an occasional basis after being contacted by the Bank, the Bank may terminate money market Account checking and transfer privileges.
+For Accountholders who continue to exceed these limits on more than an occasional basis after being contacted by the Bank, the Bank may terminate savings accounts (including money market deposit accounts), checking and transfer privileges.

 A withdrawal penalty will generally apply to withdrawals from a certificate of deposit Account prior to its maturity.
 Refer to the Account Portfolio and the text of the specimen Certificate of Deposit appearing elsewhere in the document for additional information on the withdrawal penalties applicable to the Bank’s certificate of deposit Accounts.
 No penalty will apply to a withdrawal from a certificate of deposit Account, however, under the following circumstances: (1) after an Accountholder’s death, if the withdrawal is requested with proper documentation by an authorized representative of the estate or by another Accountholder; (2) after the Accountholder has been declared legally incompetent; or (3) if the withdrawal is made during the applicable grace period after maturity.